awslabs/s2n-bignum/README.md

 the `hol-light` directory and use the Makefile within either the `arm` or `x86` directories to generate a target of the form `function_name.correct` for a corresponding object file `function_name.o`.

+**Running a proof on Apple Silicon.**
+For Apple Silicon, `GOBJCOPY` environment variable must be set to the path of GNU `gobjcopy` which can be installed through `brew install binutils`.
+This is because s2n-bignum does not have a reader for the Mach-O format yet.
+Once the variable is set, compiled `.o` binaries will be converted to the ELF format and the proofs will run successfully.

+**Running all proofs.**
 Alternatively, the entire collection of functions can all be formally proved via the `proofs` pseudo-target.
 This is likely to be very time-consuming and hence better executed with some parallelism, e.g.